Aliquippa wins appeal, will play Class 3A football for next 2 years

 During the monthly PIAA Board of Directors meeting, officials heard the appeal from Aliquippa school officials contesting the state’s decision to keep the Quips in Class 4A due to a combination of success points gained by advancing in the WPIAL and PIAA playoffs and number of transfer students on the team.

-Playing in 3A still keeps Aliquippa above its enrollment numbers, which would put them in Class 2A.
+Playing in 3A still keeps Aliquippa above its true enrollment numbers.

 Tags: Aliquippa